florencioMath/florencioMath/README.md

  <p>Here are the acronyms I use to keep repositories organized.</p>

 - Personal - My personal projects are organized here;
+- Challenge - Is a specific Challenge from a Course or Internet video;
-- Alura - Here are projects from the courses I'm taking at <a href="https://www.alura.com.br/" target="_blank">Alura</a>;
+- Course - Here are projects from the courses I'm taking;
-- ADS - Here I keep organized the projects of the Systems Analysis and Development Course;
+- UNIV - Here I keep organized University courses;
+  - ADS - When there is this abbreviation, it's about the projects of the Systems Analysis and Development Course;

  ##